arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitSyscallExpression(ctx *SyscallExpressionContext)
     ExitSyscallExpression is called when production syscallExpression is exited.

+func (s *BaseArcParserListener) ExitThrowStmt(ctx *ThrowStmtContext)
+    ExitThrowStmt is called when production throwStmt is exited.

 func (s *BaseArcParserListener) ExitTopLevelDecl(ctx *TopLevelDeclContext)
     ExitTopLevelDecl is called when production topLevelDecl is exited.